gulatirajat/Tray.io-take-home-task/README.md

 ### Run Tests
-Navigate to the framework's root folder and run Run - `npm run test`
+Navigate to the framework's root folder and run the command - `npm run test`

 ## Regarding the Task